nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 ***********************************************************

     .. note::
-        | *For that use case, a new application named cafe will be deployed.
+        | * For that use case, a new application named cafe will be deployed.
         |
-        | *The application cafe is composed of 2 services: **cofee-svc** and **tea-svc**.
+        | * The application cafe is composed of 2 services: **cofee-svc** and **tea-svc**.
         |
-        | *The custom resource **VirtualServer** will be used.
+        | * The custom resource **VirtualServer** will be used.
         |
-        | *That first deployment is simple.
-We will do a more complex setup later on LAB D.
+        | * The setup we want to deploy is :
         |
-        | *For now, the use case is:
-        |
         |    - listens for hostname cafe.example.com
-        |    - TLS activated and uses a specified cert and key from K8S secret resource
+        |    - TLS activated and uses a specified cert and key from a K8S secret resource
         |    - request for /tea are sent to service tea
         |    - request for /coffee are sent to service coffee

 - Step 1: Create the directory Lab2 and move into it